-There’s nothing more comforting than a cup of hot cocoa in the winter to warm up.
-We took to the streets of Shanghai to find the best hot chocolates, enjoyed in the coziest of places.
+There’s nothing more comforting than a cup of hot cocoa to warm up.
+Here are some of the city's best hot chocolates, enjoyed in the coziest of places.

 hoF is one of the most underrated venues in Shanghai.
 It’s been around for a while, and it may have lost that new cafe smell, but it still has the best quality and selection of hot chocolates (and desserts).
 Of the six hot chocolates on offer, their Italian Thick Hot Chocolate (RMB40) is a standout— not too sweet, not too bitter, with just the right acidity.
 Pro tip: Order it “extra thick.”
 You can thank us later.